MA in Studio Teaching

 Studio Teaching Curriculum

-The studio teaching degree program in art education includes a full year of internship experiences: student teaching for 16 weeks (eight weeks at the elementary level and eight weeks at the secondary level), followed by a second 16-week practicum designed to test lessons and units to be included in a curriculum thesis document.
+The studio teaching degree program in art education includes a full year of internship experiences: student teaching for 600 hours divided between the elementary and secondary level, followed by a second practicum designed to test lessons and units to be included in a curriculum thesis document.
 The art education faculty supervises internship experiences in cooperation with art teachers in local schools.
-The MA programs in art education and studio teaching maintain strong relationships with many schools in greater Boston, which provides excellent placement options for students.
-For the past 11 years, the art education department has achieved a job placement rate of 95 percent or higher.
+The MA programs in Art Education and Studio Teaching maintain strong relationships with many schools in greater Boston, which provides excellent placement options for students.